mrmoein/linux-font-installer/README.md

 go to directory that contain fonts and run `font-installer`

 ### right click install for linux mint
-if you use nemo file manger, you can add the `font-installer.nemo_action` to `~/.local/share/nemo/actions` directory
+if you use nemo file manager, you can add the `font-installer.nemo_action` to `~/.local/share/nemo/actions` directory

 > **note**: replace `Exec=python3 /path/to/directory/font-installer.py %F` with the `font-installer.py` path (do not remove %F)

-now close and open nemo (file manger)
+now close and open nemo (file manager)

 ![nemo action screenshot](nemo_action_screenshot.png)